Rob Phinisee: High school career

 Phinisee attended McCutcheon High School.
 As a freshman, Phinisee averaged 6.6 points, 1.8 rebounds, and 2.5 assists.
 In his sophomore year, he averaged 19.0 points, 4.3 rebounds, and 6.2 assists per game helping the Mavericks to a 28–4 overall record and an undefeated 8–0 conference record.
 The team advanced to the Class 4A state championship game, where they lost 59–62 to New Albany.
 In his junior year, he averaged 21.7 points, 5.9 rebounds, and 6.8 assists per game.
 The season ended with a state regional loss 61–68 to Carmel, resulting in a 23–3 overall record.
-As part of his dominant senior journey, Phinisee was able to tie the all-time scoring record at McCutcheon (set in 2002 by Avery Sheets who went on to play at Butler) when he hit a 3-pointer at the buzzer to end the first quarter in the game against Harrison on December 15, 2017.
+As part of his dominant senior journey, Phinisee was able to tie the all-time scoring record at McCutcheon (set in 2002 by Avery Sheets who went on to play at Butler University) when he hit a 3-pointer at the buzzer to end the first quarter in the game against Harrison on December 15, 2017.
 He went on to score a total of 50 points that game to make the record his own.
 On February 16, 2018 Phinisee and his teammates clinched the North Central Conference title (eventually going 9–0).
 Phinisee scored 34 points against Muncie Central, despite a broken nose.
 The season came to an early close with a loss against Zionsville's Eagles, 50–60, leaving the Mavericks with an overall record of 20–5.
 Phinisee scored 33 points, bringing his total to 2,023.
 He averaged 29.3 points, 6.8 rebounds, and 5.9 assists per game.

 Recruiting

-Phinisee was recruited in high school by numerous high profile schools, including scholarship offers from in-state schools Indiana, Purdue, and Butler, and out-of-state schools Georgetown, Virginia, and Xavier.
+Phinisee was recruited in high school by numerous high profile schools, including scholarship offers from in-state schools Indiana University, Purdue University, and Butler University, and out-of-state schools Georgetown University, University of Virginia, and Xavier University.
 On August 19, 2017, Phinisee announced his commitment to Indiana.